balavenkataraman123/cybersecwebsiteassignment/entries/pcsec.md

 <img src="https://marvel-b1-cdn.bc0a.com/f00000000216283/www.fortinet.com/content/fortinet-com/en_us/resources/cyberglossary/malware/_jcr_content/par/c05_container_copy_c_405637578/par/c28_image.img.jpg/1615919193441.jpg" height="200" />

-When you are doing something that you know has a high chance of infecting your computer with malware, but with no other choice, such as downloading pirated anime, it is a very useful trick to create a virtual machine specifically for that purpose.
-In this case, if it gets infected you can just reinstall it, without losing data.
-After that, once the downloaded files are verified to be save, you can trasnfer them to your host machine to watch the content.
+When you are doing something that you know has a high chance of infecting your computer with malware, such as downloading pirated media from lesser-known sources, it is a very useful trick to create a virtual machine specifically for that purpose.
+In this case, if it gets infected you can just reinstall it, without losing data on the host system.
+After that, once the downloaded files are verified to be safe, you can transfer them to your host machine to watch the content.

 tools like VirtualBox make setting up VMs easy.